azmeena/CEIArchitectureKatas/README.md

 ## Problem Statement
 MobilityCorp provides short-term rentals for last-mile transport, including electric scooters, eBikes, and electric cars/vans.
 Operating in both urban and suburban areas, the company faces challenges in vehicle availability, battery management, and customer engagement.
 Customers book vehicles via a mobile app, and vehicles must be returned to designated spots with proof of return and feedback.

-## Business Constraints
-- Vehicles must be returned to designated parking spots.
-- Cars and vans must be plugged into EV chargers upon return.
-- Bikes and scooters require manual battery swaps by staff.
-- Bookings vary by vehicle type: cars/vans (up to 7 days), bikes/scooters (up to 30 minutes in advance).
-- Customers pay per minute; fines apply for late or incorrect returns.
-- All vehicles are GPS-enabled and remotely unlockable.

 ## Key Challenges
 - Vehicle Availability: Customers often find vehicles unavailable at desired locations.
 - Battery Management: Electric vehicles frequently run out of charge, impacting service reliability.